jlumbroso/prog-exam-room-allocation/src/PE1.md

 ## Bonus Challenge

 **Step 6**.
 Congratulations if you made it this far!
-This last step is difficult one, to provide an extra challenge for those of you who have sufficient time for it.
+This last step is difficult on a timed exam.
+It is meant to provide an extra challenge only for those of you who have sufficient time for it.
 You will only receive credit for this step if your previous steps are all solved correctly; and even then a perfect solution to this step will only be worth 5% of the overall exam grade.
 So only attempt this step if you are confident in your previous solutions.

 Your goal here is to implement a third assignment algorithm in the function `assignRandom` that places students in rooms randomly, with equal probability of ending up in any room.
-Note that rooms still have capacity `roomSize` so you need to keep track of that somehow.
+Note that rooms still have capacity `roomSize`, so you need to keep track of that somehow.
 As a hint, here are two possible general strategies for accomplishing this goal:

 * As you assign students to rooms (randomly) you could maintain an array that tracks how many are in each room, and avoid assigning students to rooms that are full.
 * Alternately, you could shuffle the list of students randomly; and then assign them using, say, the "round robin" approach.